 Additional Investments.
 Additional investments may be made at any time by purchasing Shares at the NAV per Share of the Fund by mailing a check to the Transfer Agent at the address noted above under "Initial Investment by Mail" or by wiring as outlined above under "Initial Investment by Wire."
 Initial and additional purchases made by check or electronic funds transfer through the ACH network cannot be redeemed until payment of the purchase has been collected.
 This may take up to 15 calendar days from the purchase date.
 The minimum amount for subsequent investments is \$100 for Class A Shares.
-There is no minimum amount for subsequent investor Class Shares.
+There is no minimum amount for subsequent investments for Institutional Class or Investor Class Shares.